President George H.W. Bush

 Kyle B. Leggs

 Kyle B. Leggs is a retired United States Army Lieutenant Colonel who served 21 years as a Transportation Corps Officer in the United States Army Reserves from 1986 to 2007.
 He is a veteran of Operation Desert Shield and Desert Storm and was deployed to and served in South West Asia from September 13, 1990 to May 25, 1991.
 He served as a First Lieutenant with the 200 TC Detachment and supervised Movement Control Operations for thousands of soldiers.
-He is a native of Baltimore, MD, where he has worked as a City Planner for 19 years, and is married with one son who is a Flight Medic in the Air National Guard, has one daughter, and one granddaughter.
-He is also a member of the American Legion, VFW, AMVETS, NABVETS, and a lifetime member of the MSU ROTC Alumni Association.
+He is a native of Baltimore, MD, where he has worked as a City Planner for 21years, and is married with one son who is a Flight Medic in the Air National Guard, has one daughter, one daughter-in-law, and two granddaughters.
+He is also a lifetime member of the American Legion, VFW, AMVETS, NABVETS, and the MSU/CSU ROTC Alumni Association.

 Jeff Kurczek, CPA, MBA